 The cell line was obtained from passaging of mesenchymal stem cell cultures (obtained from pig fat), which spontaneously overcame senescence in vitro.

 Several sister lines with characteristics akin to FaTTy have also been generated in our laboratory.
-FaTTy consistently produces fat in vitro with much higher efficiency (80-95%) and for longer, than ever recorded from any pig cells in culture.
-FaTTy can differentiate in serum-free conditions, and can produce adipocytes efficiently both using 2D and 3D systems, with mature (unilocular) adipocytes resulting after long-term (40 day) differentiation of FaTTy.
+FaTTy consistently produces fat in vitro with much higher efficiency (80-95%) and for longer than ever recorded from any pig cells in culture.
+FaTTy can differentiate in serum-free conditions, and can produce adipocytes efficiently both using 2D and 3D systems, with mature (unilocular) adipocytes resulting after long-term (40-day) differentiation of FaTTy.

 Benefits

-As a non-GMO livestock cell line with exceedingly high capacity for fat production in culture, using relatively, short and serum-free protocols, FaTTy
+As a non-GMO livestock cell line with exceedingly high capacity for fat production in culture, using relatively short and serum-free protocols, FaTTy holds enormous potential for the cultured meat industry.

 Publications